-Rebecca joined Purple for the chance to build out communications, marketing and employee engagement for the firm and its people as they begin a new decade helping some of the world’s most important organizations address their most important challenges and opportunities.
+Rebecca joined Purple in 2020 for the chance to build out communications, marketing and employee engagement for the firm and its people as they began a new decade helping some of the world’s most important organizations address their most important challenges and opportunities.
+In 2023 she was named Purple’s first Chief of Staff.

 Rebecca began her career at Public Strategies, a business advisory firm specializing in public affairs, crisis management and public opinion research.
 Her work with the firm covered a broad spectrum of industry sectors, including automotive, retail, manufacturing, health care, energy, and financial and professional services.
 When the firm merged with Hill+Knowlton Strategies, a global communications consultancy and public relations network, Rebecca took on a series of roles leading communications for the agency and developing its people and culture.

 She is a proud alumna of Murray State University and American University and serves in volunteer roles within the industry and as a Girl Scout troop leader and youth sports coach.
-Rebecca lives in the Washington, D.C., area with her husband and two hilarious, brave and kind children, and a goldfish the kids desperately wish was a puppy.
+Rebecca lives in the Washington, D.C., area with her husband and two hilarious, brave and kind children.

 “I started out partnering with brands and leaders to help them discover and share their stories.
 More recently, I’ve found a passion in helping to shape and develop organizations and people I care about to have brighter, richer, more meaningful stories to tell.”